StampDutyBack logoStampDutyBack

 Essential

 • Completion statement for the new property — from your solicitor, showing the purchase price and SDLT paid.
+Why HMRC cares: contemporaneous record of the price paid and SDLT charged — HMRC checks this against the SDLT5 to confirm the refund baseline.

 • TR1 or transfer deed for the new property — confirms the effective date.
+Why HMRC cares: establishes the effective date of the new purchase, which is the anchor for the HRAD replacement window.

 • Solicitor's completion letter for the sale of the old property — confirms the date of sale.
+Why HMRC cares: fixes the date of disposal of the previous main residence — the second leg of the replacement test under Schedule 4ZA, Finance Act 2003.

 • Evidence of main residence at the old property — at least two of: council tax bill, utility bill, electoral roll entry, GP registration, bank statement.
 Dated within 12 months of your new purchase.
+Why HMRC cares: the replacement test is not just "did you sell a property" — it requires the disposed property to have been your only or main residence, and this is what proves it.

 Helpful but not always required

 • Mortgage statement for the old property confirming it was your main residence.
+Why HMRC cares: corroborates the residence claim by showing residential rather than buy-to-let terms — useful where council-tax or electoral-roll evidence is thin.

 Section B — Documents for a chattels claim